Native Milkweed: A Beginner’s Guide

 Types of native milkweeds

 There are 100+ native milkweed species found in the United States.
 You’ll know it’s milkweed when you see the Latin name Asclepias.
-There are specific milkweed varieties for every type of climate, except one variety—Common Milkweed—is native to the entire continental US.
-Here are some native milkweeds commonly found at plant nurseries throughout the US:
+Here are some native milkweeds found at native plant nurseries throughout the US, organized by region.

 No matter where you live in the continental US, you can plant Common Milkweed—it is native to most of North America.
 Common Milkweed is a tall perennial (3-5 feet!) with clusters of pink or purple flowers.
 Common Milkweed likes dry, sunny areas.